-Okay, hold on one minute, don’t skip this post because you see the “S” word.
-Trust me!
-Souffles are not hard to make.
-I love souffles.
-We have a tendency to only make sweet ones as I forget about the savory options.
-This recipe for Cheese Soufflé with Parmesan Crust, was found in a past addition of the Donna Hay magazine.
+Hold on one minute, don’t skip this post because you see the “S” word Souffle.
+Trust me, souffles are not hard to make.
+I love making souffles.
+We have a tendency to only make sweet ones mainly because I forget about the savory options.
+This recipe for Cheese Soufflé with Parmesan Crust, was found in a past edition of the Donna Hay magazine.
 It is so simple, and you are about to become a lover of easy soufflés!

 *adapted from Donna Hay